Skip to Content

 Southern-fried-pork-chops place chops in hot oil

-Pro tip: Insert the thermometer into the thickest part of the meat, at least 1 inch away from the bone.
+• Pork is safe to eat at 145°F. Check with a thermometer at the thickest part, at least 1 inch away from the bone.

 Southern-fried-pork-chops-cook about 5 minutes per side

-• Once the pork chops are finished, place them on a plate covered with paper towels to absorb any of extra oil.
+• Transfer the Southern fried pork chops to a plate lined with paper towels to drain excess oil.

-• Then allow the chops to rest under a sheet of foil for about five minutes before serving.
+• Then cover with a sheet of foil and allow the pork chops to rest for about 5 minutes before serving.

 Southern-fried-pork-chops-dab off excess oil with paper towel